Huotes/CommitMaker/README.md

 Chuck Norris is not Irish.
 His hair is soaked in the blood of his victims.

 When Chuck Norris plays Monopoly, it affects the actual world economy.

+Chuck Norris can skeletize a cow in two minutes.